Alabama’s Implied Consent Law

-Alabama's DUI statutes create an additional punishment and penalty for anyone that refuses to submit to a chemical test of their blood, breath, or urine following a lawful arrest for DUI.
-This law is known as the "Implied Consent Law" and requires all motorists who operate a vehicle on a public highway to submit to a chemical test when directed by a law enforcement officer.
+Alabama's DUI statutes create an additional sanction and penalty for anyone that refuses to submit to a chemical test of their blood, breath, or oral fluids following a lawful arrest for DUI.
+This law is known as the "Implied Consent Law" and requires all motorists who operate a motor vehicle on a public highway to submit to a chemical test when directed by a law enforcement officer.
 This statutory requirement exists whether the motorist is licensed in the state of Alabama or another state, or is an unlicensed driver.
+See, Code of Alabama, 1975, section 32-5-171.

 Refusal to submit to an evidentiary test when properly directed by a law enforcement officer will result in a 90-day driver's license suspension, with no chance at obtaining a restricted license during that time.1 The 90 day suspension of driver license for test refusal is in addition to any suspension or revocation action that may result from conviction for DUI.